 Parents of a newborn or newly adopted child are entitled to a parental leave of absence of up to 77 weeks.

 You must take any parental leave within 18 months of the child's birth or arrival in your home, and must give your employer 4 weeks' notice of the date when you will begin the leave, and the date you will return to work, if you are returning early.

-A woman who took pregnancy leave may also take parental leave.
+A person who took pregnancy leave may also take parental leave.
 In that case, parental leave starts immediately at the end of the pregnancy leave, without a break between the two leaves.
 The pregnancy and parental leaves combined cannot total more than 77 weeks (maximum 16 weeks pregnancy leave + 61 weeks parental leave).

 Are adoptive parents entitled to parental leave?